wedddy0707/HarrisSegmentation/README.md

 # On the Word Boundaries of Emergent Languages Based on Harris's Articulation Scheme
 The implementation code of "[On the Word Boundaries of Emergent Languages Based on Harris's Articulation Scheme.](https://openreview.net/forum?id=b4t9_XASt6G)" ICLR 2023.

+The word segmentation algorithm can be found at `boundary_detection.EntropyCalculator`.

 This repo depends on EGG toolkit.
 So, first of all, install EGG toolkit:
 ```